rouskinlab/seismic-rna/README.md

 ## About

-SEISMIC RNA analyzes next-generation sequencing data from RNA chemical probing experiments, such as [DMS-MaPseq](https://www.nature.com/articles/nmeth.4057) and [SHAPE-MaP](https://www.nature.com/articles/nmeth.3029).
+SEISMIC RNA analyzes deep sequencing datasets from RNA mutational profiling experiments, such as [DMS-MaPseq](https://www.nature.com/articles/nmeth.4057) and [SHAPE-MaP](https://www.nature.com/articles/nmeth.3029).
 This software introduces an optimized implementation of the original algorithm